campaignmonitor/createsend-dotnet/README.md

 # createsend-dotnet

-A .NET library which implements the complete functionality of the Campaign Monitor API.
+A .NET library which implements the complete functionality of the [Campaign Monitor API](http://www.campaignmonitor.com/api/).

-This library is supported on .NET 2, 3.5, and 4.
+This library is supported on .NET 2, .NET 3.5, and .NET 4.
 You will find solution files which target the different .NET runtime versions: `createsend-dotnet.net20.sln`, `createsend-dotnet.net35.sln`, and `createsend-dotnet.sln`.

 ## Installation